 The evening is divided into four 45 minute sessions.
 If you have 45 minutes, or 3 hours, the evening is divided into four sections that offer something for every age and every stage of spiritual life.

 The highlight of Midweek is a thoughtfully prepared meal, provided free of charge.
 A meal is served at 5:30 and again at 6:15, with light snacks available at 7:00.
 Come as you are able.

 The various classes and ministries of Midweek change from semester to semester, but you will always be able to enjoy a meal along with a session or two.
 From nursery to childhood to youth to adult, all of the sessions are open to drop-ins, so you are welcome, even if you can only attend Midweek sporadically.
 Enjoy the meal and the fellowship.

-A meal schedule for our Fall Semester can be found here!
+A meal schedule for January can be found here!